halfflat/arblang-draft/outline/arblang-proposal.md

 |
 | All three approaches can lead to surprsing behaviour, given the differences in interprertation between addition and subtraction with offset-bearing quantities.
 The best approach might be to remove the °C unit altogether.
 |

+## Extension: fractional units and quantities

+*TODO* (But basically: allow factions as superscript powers and constant rational expressions as exponents; algebra of quantities is extended accordingly.)

 ## Extension: range-limited quantities